rationalpointofview/rpov/_posts/2016-08-25-mental-model-engineeringbreak-point.md

 * Multiplicative System. the system is a multiple system, and each stage of the system process is a multiplication and thus the system output is govern by the weakest link, or the break points.

-System Ouput = Stage1 x Stage 2 x Stage 3 ...
+System output = Stage1 x Stage 2 x Stage 3 ...

-Computuer software, series electrical circuit, human being, is examples of multiplicative system.
+Computer software, series electrical circuit, human being, is examples of multiplicative system.

 Another name for multiplicative system is the Fragile System of Nassim Taleb descripted in his book [Anti Fragile](https://www.amazon.com/Antifragile-Things-That-Disorder-Incerto/dp/0812979680)